Anyone who pays close attention to the news media would think the world is getting more dangerous by the minute.

 - Being in a physical fight on school property decreased from 16.2% to 7.8%.

-There’s an interesting wrinkle in the data that should not be ignored: over the same period that showed statistically significant decreases in youth violence in general, the prevalence of not having gone to school because of safety concerns increased from 4.4% to 5.6%.
+An interesting wrinkle in the data we should not ignore: over the same period that showed statistically significant decreases in youth violence in general, the prevalence of not having gone to school because of safety concerns increased from 4.4% to 5.6%.

 Read Between the Lines